emberjs/rfcs/text/0711-deprecate-auto-location.md

 }
 ```

-For the second group, they simply need to replace their explicit choice
+For the second group, they need to replace their choice
 of 'auto' for 'history' in `locationType` in environment.js (or
-`location` in router.js), since history is what their 'auto' resolves
+`location` in router.js), since history is what 'auto' mostly
-to anyway.
+resolves to anyway.

 ### What To Deprecate (and later remove)

-- The HistoryLocation class
+- The AutoLocation class
 - The method `detect` from the `Location` interface
 - Explicitly setting 'auto' as the preferred location.